 h) You must not serve as an official representative (whether diplomatic, consular or otherwise) of any government during the course of your studies.

-i) You must acknowledge Chevening in any publications (e.g. journal articles, book chapters or a thesis) resulting from your visit to the UK during the term of your Chevening Fellowship.
-You must cite the Chevening Programme as ‘Chevening Scholarships, the UK government’s global scholarship programme, funded by the Foreign, Commonwealth and Development Office (FCDO) and partner organisations.’
+i) You must acknowledge Chevening in any publications (e.g. journal articles, book chapters or a thesis) resulting from their visit to the UK during the term of the Chevening Award.
+You must cite Chevening Fellowships as ‘Chevening Fellowships, the UK government’s global scholarship programme, funded by the Foreign, Commonwealth and Development Office (FCDO) and partner organisations.’

 Chevening has a range of social media platforms for scholars, fellows and alumni to interact with.
 We look forward to receiving your comments and participation in discussions, and we encourage open, lively debate.

-a) You are requested to participate in the pre-departure briefing hosted by the British embassy or high commission in your home country, prior to departure for the UK.
+a) You are requested to attend the pre-departure briefing hosted by the British embassy or high commission in your home country, prior to departure for the UK.

-b) You must participate in an induction with the Chevening Secretariat (and in some instances in conjunction with your fellowship provider), on arrival in the UK.
+b) You are requested to attend a welcome reception and/or induction with the Chevening Secretariat (and in some instances in conjunction with the fellowship provider), on arrival into the UK.

-c) Fellows are invited to participate in a feedback session run by the Chevening Secretariat at the time of completion of the award.
+c) You are invited to attend a feedback session run by the Chevening Secretariat at the completion of the award.

-d) Fellows are strongly encouraged to engage with other Chevening Awardees through participation at events and activities organised by the FCDO and the Secretariat while on award.
+d) You are strongly encouraged to engage with other Chevening Awardees through participation at events and activities organised by the FCDO and the Secretariat whilst on award.

-e) You must behave appropriately at all events which you participate in and give appropriate notice to [email protected] if you are unable to participate.
+f) You are expected to behave appropriately and give appropriate notice to [email protected] if you are unable to participate.

-k) Fellows will be required to complete arrival and departure surveys for the on-going evaluation and continuous improvement of the programme.
+k) You will be required to complete arrival and departure surveys for the on-going evaluation and continuous improvement of the programme.

 b) In submitting an application and accepting a Chevening Fellowship, you accept that your data will be recorded and used by the FCDO and the ACU in the ways set out in these terms and conditions.
-For further information on the use of your data, please see the Secretariat’s privacy notice.
+For further information on data, please see the Secretariat’s privacy notice.

-c) In line with the privacy notice, the FCDO and the ACU may use and share a fellow’s details for purposes necessary for the administration of the fellowship.
+c) The FCDO and the ACU may use and share a Fellow’s details for purposes necessary for the administration of the Fellowship.

 f) In accepting a Chevening Fellowship you agree to provide the Secretariat with a short biography and photograph that can be published as a way of demonstrating the quality of fellowship recipients.
 You may request not to have your biography published.